Paramount Animation: Brian Robbins/Ramsey Ann Naito era (2021–2025)

 On July 26, 2023, Robbins revealed in a Variety article that the original film Under the Boardwalk would be released straight to Paramount+ instead of theaters (similar Rumble).
 He stated, “We’re not going to release an expensive original animated movie and just pray people will come,” while also pointing to the box office underperformances of Pixar animated films such as Lightyear and Elemental.
 This statement received widespread criticism on social media, including from those in the industry such as Guillermo del Toro, Jorge R. Gutierrez, and Christopher Miller.
 This also contradicts an earlier statement by the division’s president Naito, who stated in a Deadline interview that she plans to release original animated features to continue building franchises.
 Under the Boardwalk, the studio's seventh film was instead given a limited theatrical release under the Nickelodeon Movies imprint.
 It was released on October 27, 2023, with a video-on-demand release on November 7.
+It received positive reviews.

 The studio's eighth film, The Tiger's Apprentice, was released on February 2, 2024 on Paramount+, after facing several theatrical delays and its theatrical release being cancelled.
 It received mixed reviews from critics.

 On March 5, 2024, Paramount Animation signed a multi-year first-look deal with the Teenage Mutant Ninja Turtles: Mutant Mayhem director Jeff Rowe.
 Under this deal, Rowe will produce and direct both animated and live-action films, including the 2027 Mutant Mayhem sequel.

 The studio's ninth film, Transformers One, was released on September 20, 2024.
-It received positive reviews from critics but became a financial disappointment grossing $128.9 million worldwide on a budget of $75–147 million.
+It received positive reviews from critics but became a financial disappointment, grossing $128.9 million worldwide on a budget of $75–147 million.

 Its tenth film, Smurfs, was released on July 18, 2025.
-It received generally negative reviews from critics and failed grossing only $105 million worldwide on a $58 million budget.
+It received generally negative reviews from critics and becoming another disappointment, grossed only $124 million worldwide on a $58 million budget.